TheRealJeph/TheRealJeph/README.md

 🔨 Projects I’d Love to Work On
 Here are the kinds of projects that excite and inspire me:

-📊 Public Health Dashboards to visualize and track disease trends 🛒 Smart Inventory Systems for small businesses in local communities 🌱 Agricultural Data Platforms for smallholder farmers 🎓 Student Performance Prediction Systems for schools and universities 🌐 APIs & Microservices that connect underserved populations with job resources
+📊 Public Health Dashboards to visualize and track disease trends<br>
+🛒 Smart Inventory Systems for small businesses in local communities<br>
+🌱 Agricultural Data Platforms for smallholder farmers<br>
+🎓 Student Performance Prediction Systems for schools and universities<br>
+🌐 APIs & Microservices that connect underserved populations with job resources

 <!--